Orca: Fish

 Fish-eating orcas prey on around 30 species of fish.
 Some populations in the Norwegian and Greenland sea specialize in herring and follow that fish's autumnal migration to the Norwegian coast.
 Salmon account for 96% of northeast Pacific residents' diet, particularly Chinook salmon which make up 65% of the salmon eaten by orcas.
 Chum salmon are also eaten, but smaller sockeye and pink salmon are not a significant food item.
 Depletion of specific prey species in an area is, therefore, cause for concern for local populations, despite the high diversity of prey.
 While salmon are usually hunted by an individual whale or a small group, herring are often caught using carousel feeding: the orcas force the herring into a tight ball by releasing bursts of bubbles or flashing their white undersides.
 They then slap the ball with their tail flukes, stunning or killing up to 15 fish at a time, then eating them one by one.
 Carousel feeding has been documented only in the Norwegian orca population, as well as some oceanic dolphin species.

 In New Zealand, sharks and rays appear to be important prey, including eagle rays, long-tail and short-tail stingrays, common threshers, smooth hammerheads, blue sharks, basking sharks, and shortfin makos.
-With sharks, orcas may herd them to the surface and strike them with their tail flukes, while bottom-dwelling rays are cornered, pinned to the ground and taken to the surface.
-In other parts of the world, orcas have preyed on broadnose sevengill sharks, whale sharks, and even great white sharks.
+Orcas pursuing sharks may herd them to the surface and strike them with their tail flukes, while bottom-dwelling rays are cornered, pinned to the ground and taken to the surface.
+In other parts of the world, orcas have preyed on broadnose sevengill sharks, whale sharks, and even great white sharks, whose livers orcas have been observed to target by flipping the sharks onto their backs, inducing a paralysis called tonic immobility.
 Competition between orcas and white sharks is probable in regions where their diets overlap.
 The arrival of orcas in an area can cause white sharks to flee and forage elsewhere.
-Orcas appear to target the liver of sharks.

 Mammals and birds

 Orcas are sophisticated and effective predators of marine mammals.
 They are recorded to prey on other cetacean species, usually smaller dolphins and porpoises such as common dolphins, bottlenose dolphins, Pacific white-sided dolphins, dusky dolphins, harbour porpoises and Dall's porpoises.
 While hunting these species, orcas usually have to chase them to exhaustion.
 For highly social species, orca pods try to separate an individual from its group.
 Larger groups have a better chance of preventing their prey from escaping, which is killed by being thrown around, rammed and jumped on.
 Arctic orcas may attack beluga whales and narwhals stuck in pools enclosed by sea ice, the former are also driven into shallower water where juveniles are grabbed.
 By contrast, orcas appear to be wary of pilot whales, which have been recorded to mob and chase them.
 Nevertheless, possible predation on long-finned pilot whales has been recorded in Iceland, and one study suggests short-finned pilot whales are among Caribbean orcas' prey.
-Killer whales have been recorded attacking short-finned pilot whales in Peru as well.
+Orcas have been recorded attacking short-finned pilot whales in Peru as well.